haoyun/haoyun.github.io/src_site/n/posts/2017-08-28-Learning-Haskell-via-Using-Hakyll.markdown

 tag:
 ---

 It's nice to understand how the original template works.
-With no a priori knowledge of Haskell, I learn it in the hard way.
+With no preknowledge of Haskell, I learn it in the hard way.

 <!--more-->